siemens/efibootguard/README.md

 ### Environment setup ###

 Create the needed number of FAT16 partitions as defined by `CONFIG_PARTITION_COUNT` in `include/envdata.h`.
 Create a new `BGENV.DAT` configuration file with the `bg_setenv` tool and the `-f` option and copy the files to the FAT16 partitions.

 *NOTE*: Currently, FAT partitions must neither be `FAT12`, `FAT32` nor `FAT32e`.
 During detection of config partitions, all non-FAT16 partitions are ignored and do not count to the valid number of config partitions.

 ### Bootloader installation ###

 Copy `efibootguard.efi` to `EFI/boot/` and rename it to bootx64.efi.

-If the system does not select this file for booting automatically, boot into `UEFI shell` and use the `bcfg` command:
+If the system does not select this file for booting automatically, boot into `UEFI shell` and use the `bcfg` command.

 Issue the following command to list the currently configured boot sequence:
 ```